DR ROBIN CRISMAN

 Head Veterinarian and Director

 Robin graduated from Texas A&M University with a Doctor of Veterinary Medicine degree and Bachelor of Biomedical Science, Veterinary Science.
 She has been in practice for over 25 years.
-Robin has worked in a variety of environments including Racing NSW as a race day vet, in the breeding shed of several large horse studs both in Texas and Australia.
-She also has a great love of native wildlife working with Australian Walkabout Wildlife Park, Blackbutt Reserve and Australian Reptile Park.
+Robin has worked in a variety of environments including emergency small animal medicine, the horse racing industry and as a horse stud vet.
+She has a great love of native wildlife and works with Australian Walkabout Wildlife Park, Blackbutt Reserve and Australian Reptile Park.

 She discovered her love for travel shortly after graduation.
-She is a certified scuba diver and that allowed travels all over the globe inn search of the perfect dive site.
+She is a certified scuba diver and has travelled all over the globe in search of the perfect dive site.

 Robin's achievements also include: